 “It’s good to keep in mind that it doesn’t always have to be about selling something.
 Why not take this chance to treat, thank or reward your loyal clients.
 It is all about the love after all.
 So people love to know their custom and loyalty is appreciated.

-Many clients are not going to be celebrating Valentine’s Day.
-They might have no interest in it or they may be single.
-So it’s important not to alienate these clients.
+Many clients won’t celebrate Valentine’s Day.
+They might have no interest in it, or perhaps they’re single.
+It’s important not to alienate these clients.
 Include everyone!
-Instead of gearing your promos to ‘date night preparation’ etc. why not go with a ‘love yourself!’ angle.
-That way all your clientele can benefit.
+Instead of gearing your promos to ‘date night preparation’, why not go with a ‘love yourself!’ angle.
+This way, all your clientele can benefit.

-Some great tips here regarding your clients and Valentine’s Day.
-Focusing on the man in the relationship and rewarding them with a gift to show your love and appreciation really works.
-Also, don’t just focus on couples’ offers but get the ladies thinking about family and friends too.
+All in all, there are some great tips here regarding your clients and Valentine’s Day.
+Focusing on the man in the relationship, and rewarding them with a gift to show your love and appreciation actually works.
+Also, don’t just focus on couples’ offers, instead get the ladies thinking about family and friends too.

-One resounding message is consumers and clients will care if you don’t try and force it but appeal to people by being unique, targeted and focused on love not romance and you may just turn the love-weary into loyal clientele.
+One resounding message is consumers and clients will care if you seem genuine about your message.
+Appeal to people by being unique, targeted and focused on love and just not romance, and you may just turn the love-weary into loyal clientele.
 Best of luck!